osisoft/OCS-Docs/Content_Portal/Documentation/Identity/Identity_AuthorizationCodeClient.md

 ## `Update an Authorization Code Client`

-Update an Authorization Code Client.
-It can take up to one hour
-            for update to manifest in the authentication process.
+Update an authorization code client.
+It can take up to one hour for update to manifest in the authentication process.

 ### Request